Pre-Law advising, resources, and preparation at UNC

 UNC’s Year-by-Year Pre-Law Guide outlines concrete, realistic actions for each stage of your undergraduate journey.
 These are not generic law school checklists — they are built around UNC opportunities, campus resources, and alumni connections.

-Choose the section, not the title, that matches where you are now.
+Choose the section, not the school year, that matches where you are now.
 Remember: there is no ONE path or timeline to law school!

 Top Skills Law Schools Look For